JamesLowther/blog/content/Projects/Pls, I Want In - 2024.md

 ## Routing
 For an A/D CTF, it is important that teams are not able to infer where traffic is coming from.
 This means that when a vulnbox receives a packet, it should be impossible to tell if that packet originated from a checker, or from another team's vulnbox.
 This is to prevent teams from blocking traffic from other teams, thus protecting their flags, while only allowing the checkers through.

-I'll speak more about how we implemented this in the [Router](#Router) section of this post, but most of this was handed using custom route tables on the subnets, a gateway load balancer, and iptables.
+I'll speak more about how we implemented this in the [Router](#router) section of this post, but most of this was handed using custom route tables on the subnets, a gateway load balancer, and iptables.
 ## Internet
 Team connectivity from the internet was enabled through load-balanced OpenVPN servers in a public subnet.
 We also had a NAT gateway to easily handle egress internet access from EC2s in our private subnets.

 We have two public internet subnets because it is the minimum number required to deploy an application load balancer.

-> [!info] V1 Diagram
+## V1 Diagram
 The complexity increased dramatically as we added more and more into the scope of what we wanted to do.
 For example, here was the V1 diagram:
 ![[Pasted image 20240513150030.png]]
 # Game server
- The game server we went with was created and documented by the [FAUSTCTF](https://faustctf.net/) team.
+ The game server we went with was created and documented by the [FAUST CTF](https://faustctf.net/) team.
 It is by far the best A/D CTF platform we have seen, and was rock-solid stable for our competition.
 Check out the [documentation](https://ctf-gameserver.org/) and [source code](https://github.com/fausecteam/ctf-gameserver) for this project.
 They did a fantastic job, and a lot of the success of **Pls, I Want In** can be attributed to them.

-The game server is split into 4 pieces:
 ## Web interface
 The front-end for the game server is a standard Django application.
 We hosted it using uWSGI in master mode, with 4 processes with 2 threads each.

-`uwsgi.ini`
 ```ini
 [uwsgi]
 uid = www-data